QuirkoTech/PostmanExpress/API_documentation_for_frontend.md

 To post new parcels make a POST request to "/parcels/new" route

--   NOTE: need to have "credentials": "include" in the request, but i dont know if it has to be set in request headers.
+-   NOTE: need to have "credentials": "include" in the request.
 This is needed to pass the access_token cookie to the API
 -   NOTE: you can leave parcel_name field as an empty string when user submits the parcel, API will automatically replace empty string with "Parcel"

 Request body: